Privacy Policy

 • Server Logs: 90 days

-• Marketing Data: Until consent withdrawn or 3 years of inactivity
+• Marketing Data: Until consent is withdrawn or 3 years of inactivity

 • Backup Data: 30 days rolling retention